#7: Minimal Domination

 —

 Brad Haylock’s From Zero Form to Absolute Commodity (ZF/AC) is the artist’s book form of an ongoing project of the same name.
 Much of Haylock’s work interrogates the commodification of critical and avant garde practices, both contemporary and historical — in this work, Suprematism is brought into dialogue with Vogue Living (a Malevich for every home!).
 The book comprises a series of partially redacted found images, printed using one-colour Risography throughout.
-ZF/AC was produced on the occasion of the exhibition Just what is it that makes today’s interiors so seductive, so alluring?, at Light Projects, Melbourne, 18 September – 10 October 2010, in which it was presented as a stack of multiples.
+ZF/AC was produced on the occasion of the exhibition Just what is it that makes today’s interiors so seductive, so alluring?, at Light Projects, Melbourne, 18 September – 10 October 2010.

 —